Login

 Spellings

 The systematic teaching of phonics in EYFS and KS1 using the Read, Write Inc. programme ensures that children are given the strategies they need in order to spell.
 Children use their phonic knowledge to phonetically attempt unknown words.
 During phonic sessions, children learn to read and spell common exception words.
+Spellings are shared and explored within ability driven phonics groups and written responses to sounds and words can be linked back to phonics.
+Red words are words that cannot be sounded out using a phonetical approach but need to be read as a whole word and written with increasing confidence.

 In Key Stage 2, we investigate spelling patterns and extend word families derived from particular root words.
 Children are taught to prove or disprove a spelling hypothesis and build their vocabulary at the same time.
 Children receive words to practise and are challenged to apply this to other words which follow the same rules.